cs3217-2223/group-project-sotravel/Sotravel/docs/sprint-2-report.md

 ![Detailed 3 layer](./diagrams/sprint-2-report/full-generic-3-layer-seq.svg)

-This generic pattern was adopted across each of the key models of `Trip`, `User` `Event` and `Chat`.
+This generic pattern was adopted across each of the key models of `Trip`, `User`, `Event` and `Chat`.
 Thus, each model has it's own Service and Repository as well.
 We will see a concrete implementation for how this works in the case of the Get User Profile flow: